davebollinger/gdprutil/README.md

 isEUCountry(), which will return true/false if the provided (or system-detected) country-code can be identified as one of the EU member countries (or an EEA affected country).

-anonymizeIP(), which will strip lower-order octets from a IPv4 address, rendering it anonymous.
+anonymizeIP(), which will replace/strip lower-order octets from a IPv4 address, rendering it anonymous.

 see source for more formal documentation